kongmunist/mywebsite/pages/projects/chargerless.md

 <br>

 We're making strong progress thanks to our early angel investors.
 Today, all the technical components have been derisked, and we are currently integrating the hardware and embedded into one tiny package.
 At our current rate of development, we'll have 100 beta devices ready by November 2025 to send out to a select group for tuning and testing — around the same time, preorders will open for the first public offering shipping next summer.

+Keep up on our [twitter page](http://twitter.com/chargerlessxyz) or by joining our mailing list on the website!